 1. Dogstival – The Festival for Dogs

 We’ll start with the main dog-friendly reason we’ll be visiting the New Forest, Dogstival.
 The New Forest has been on our list of places to visit for some time now, so when we heard about Dogstival, a brand-new festival for dogs taking place on 18-19 May, we decided it was time.
-Dogstival will be set in the beautiful Pylewell Park Estate and hosted by Chris Packham, TV Presenter, wildlife expert and renowned dog lover.
-The setting is simply stunning and there’s even a dog-friendly beach within Pylewell Park which is a first for a UK dog festival and no doubt a key selling point for most dogs!
+Dogstival will be set in the beautiful Pylewell Park Estate and the setting is simply stunning – there’s even a dog-friendly beach within Pylewell Park which is a first for a UK dog festival and no doubt a key selling point for most dogs!
+Updated: Read our Dogstival Review here.

 As well as the beach, there will be plenty of activities to keep dogs busy with an action-packed agenda of things to try, watch and do including: